Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources: Cell-Free Massive MIMO System

 There are mainly two types of cell-free network operation.
-The first one is the centralized operation, where all the processing regarding channel estimation and payload data detection/precoding are performed in the central proccesing unit (O-Cloud in the considered architecture) \cite[Sec.
+The first one is the centralized operation, where all the processing regarding channel estimation and payload data detection/precoding are performed in the central processing unit (O-Cloud in the considered architecture) \cite[Sec.
 5.1 and 6.1]{cell-free-book}.
 On the other hand, in the distributed operation \cite[Sec.
 5.2 and 6.2]{cell-free-book}, each O-RU first estimates the local channels and these estimates are used for local combining/precoding during data transmission.
 In this paper, we consider distributed downlink operation where the channel estimates corresponding to each O-RU are used for distributed per-O-RU precoding \cite[Sec.
 6.2]{cell-free-book}.
-In this way, we can divide the UE-related processing tasks into small independent blocks that can be virtualized in the O-Cloud to minimize the number of active GPPs.\footnote{This is not possible in the centralized cell-free operation where a higher-dimensional precoding should be computed jointly for all the serving O-RUs, based on pooling of channel estimates, and then applied to a particular UE in the same GPP.} Note that the fronthaul requirements scale with the number of O-RU antennas with both functional split Options 8 and 7.2.
+In this way, we can divide the UE-related processing tasks into small independent blocks that can be virtualized in the O-Cloud to minimize the number of active GPPs.\footnote{This is not possible in the centralized cell-free operation where higher-dimensional precoding should be computed jointly for all the serving O-RUs, based on pooling of channel estimates, and then applied to a particular UE in the same GPP.} Note that the fronthaul requirements scale with the number of O-RU antennas with both functional split Options 8 and 7.2.
 In addition, it is proportional to the number of used subcarriers if Option 7.2 is adopted.
 In both options, they do not depend on the number of UEs that an O-RU can serve.

 Since we focus on the downlink operation, each coherence block is divided into two phases: i) uplink training with $\tau_p$ samples and ii) downlink payload data transmission with $\tau_d =\tau_c - \tau_p$ samples.
 All the UEs are served on the same time-frequency resources using spatial multiplexing.
-To make the notation simpler, we will focus on an arbitrary time-frequency resource block as in \cite{cell-free-book}.
+Moreover, channel estimation and precoding are implemented in each coherence block in the same way.
+Hence, we will focus on an arbitrary time-frequency resource block as in \cite{cell-free-book}.